Literature: Edgar & Ellen

 - The Scapegoat: The mayor makes Bob the intern wear a disguise and pretend to be the Mason so he can arrest him.

 - Something Only They Would Say: How the twins test each other when they reunite in Split Ends.

-- Stand Alone Book: Rare Beasts is unique in that it has no direct ties to the rest of the series.
+- Stand Alone Episode: Rare Beasts is unique in that it has no direct ties to the rest of the series.
 It basically serves as an introduction to the life of the twins.